2025-01-01 deploy: A helper script to simplify the execution of reoccurring project specific commands

 You can have .deploycmds files at several levels: the script will search upwards from the current directory until it

-hits your home directory or the file system root, and collects commands from every .deploycmds
+hits your home directory or the file system root, and collects commands from every .deploycmds file it finds, where

 lower levels override upper levels.
-The command help (deploy -h
+The command help (deploy -h) shows you also some other options:

 -h prints this help message.